 Cocoa Beach has some of the best surfing in Florida.
 Kelly Slater, one of the greatest professional surfers ever, learned to surf in these waters.
 If you’re looking to catch some waves, head to Cocoa Beach in the winter, when the surf tends to be better (and the prices are cheaper!)

 This is a true beach down, with plenty of surf shops and nature excursions.
 The beach is obviously the main draw, but if you want a break from the sun and the sand, try deep sea fishing or this inshore fishing excursion.

 📚 Related Reading: Orlando is only a one-hour drive from Cocoa.
-Be sure to take a look at my favorite things to do in Orlando if you’re in the greater Orlando area!
+Be sure to take a look at my list of favorite Orlando activities if headed to Orlando!

 Amelia Island was originally settled by the French in the 1500’s.
 The town of Fernandina Beach exudes that long and rich history.